View of Laguna de los Tres and Mt. Fitz Roy in national park Los Glaciares in Patagonia

 Distance: 23km | Time: 8-10 hours | Difficulty: hard (960m elevation gain) | Trailhead: Hosteria Pilar or Rio Electrico bridge (take transfer or taxi)

-On the way, if you read about the hikes before, you get to enjoy the viewpoint of Glacier Piedras Blancas.
+On the way, you get to enjoy the viewpoint of Glacier Piedras Blancas.
 The hanging glacier is gorgeous, so make sure to not miss the view!

 In the end, you get to enjoy an incredible view of the three peaks that are behind the “tres” in the name of the lagoon – Mt Fitz Roy, Poincenot and Torre.
 A bit to the side of the main lagoon is Laguna Sucia, which is equally as beautiful as Laguna de los Tres.